trevorscholz1/HIPWAC_inventory/README.md

 # HIPWAC Inventory Search

-This program is apart of the efforts to catalogue the lab and improve lab organization.
+This program is a part of the efforts to catalogue the lab and improve lab organization.
 It searches the catalogue using natural lanuage to return best matches and point the user to which drybox/drawer the item can be found.

 You can run it either as a web app or as a command-line tool (see below).

+The "Score" next to each result is a score of how well the item matched the search query.

 ---

 ## Requirements

-- Python 3.10+ recommended
+- Python 3.10 (this is just the version I used, really any modern version should work)
 - pip

 All required Python packages are listed in requirements.txt: